top of page

 • If the procurement is unsuccessful, Staff to include alternative services options for consideration within the 2027 Business Plan

-• Director of Corporate Facilities to be authorized to amend the agreement withthe service provider and the existing agreement with Alectra, as necessary, to support the evolving needs of teh electric vehicle infrastructure program
+• Director of Corporate Facilities to be authorized to amend the agreement with the service provider and the existing agreement with Alectra, as necessary, to support the evolving needs of the electric vehicle infrastructure program

 🎪🤓 Kempenfest Consultation